Exclusive: Leslie Jordan Wants to Make People Laugh Through Hard Times

 "I had 80,000 followers and then all of a sudden, it started climbing," Jordan told ET's Lauren Zima.
 "And people would call and go, 'Leslie, you have a million followers.'
 I go, 'Why?'"

-The 64-year-old is now nearing 3 million followers on Instagram, where people are flocking to watch him document his day-to-day life in quarantine: One day, he's painting his toenails.
+The 64-year-old now has upwards of 3 million Instagram followers, all tuning in to watch him document his day-to-day life in quarantine: One day, he's painting his toenails.
 The next, he's twirling a baton like he used to do for daddy.
 He is talking about what he's snacking on, sharing stories about co-stars of yesteryear, and commiserating about being bored.

 Unlike most influencers, however, he won't be filling his feed with #sponcon.